Syam Ben Youssef: Astra Giurgiu

 He signed to Astra Giurgiu in Romania, where he remained three seasons, won 2013–14 Cupa României and discovered European competitions.

 Caen

 On 29 June 2015, free of any contract with the Romanian club, Ben Youssef committed for three seasons to Caen, he played his first match in Ligue 1 on 22 August against OGC Nice.
 He scored his first goal in the fifth day against Troyes AC.

 Kasımpaşa

 On 5 July 2017, he agreed with Caen to cancel his contract and joined the Turkish club Kasımpaşa for three seasons.

 Denizlispor

 Ben Youssef moved to Turkish club Denizlispor in 2020.

 CFR Cluj

 On 4 November 2020, Ben Youssef joined Romanian club CFR Cluj.

 Beroe

 In February 2022, Ben Youssef signed with Bulgarian First League club Beroe.
 He left Beroe at the end of the season.

+Return to Caen

+On 1 July 2023, Ben Youssef returned to Caen, signing a one-year contract with the club.

 International career

 With the Tunisia Ben Youssef started in 2013.
 He played his first African Cup in 2015, he participated also in 2017 Africa Cup of Nations.

 On 17 November 2015, he scored his first goal with the Tunisian team in the second round of the 2018 World Cup qualification against Mauritania.

 In June 2018 he was named in Tunisia’s 23-man squad for the 2018 FIFA World Cup in Russia.